dmonaldo/simple-network-file-system/README.md

 - Helped design the following in FileSys.cpp: append

 ###### Functionality Rating
-- Rating: A, B, C, D, or F?
+- Rating: A-
-- Explanation: B, append is not functional and there appear to be minor errors within create where a file can have the saem name as a directory already creted
+- Explanation: This program implemented all of the functions except for append.
+The core functionality of the server and client works well.

 ###### Test Cases:
 - Test case #1: mkdir abc